Cameras And Adventures | A Fantastic Life

 While it's wise that the research you undertake into buying a new camera includes seeking opinions from trusted sources, it's always important to expect bias on behalf of even the most well meaning friend or mentor.

 The camera that suits them best is not necessarily going to be the best option for you.

 In fact the word best should probably be avoided.
 What good is it buying the world's best camera if, for example, it's so large and heavy you can barely carry it.

 Please don't base you're purchase decision on camera specifications alone.

 Camera Logic And The Way You Think

 All cameras were not created equally.
 Some brands and models will suit the way your own brain works more so than others.
-The accessibility of particular features may make far more sense on one camera than on others.
+The location and naming of particular features may make far more sense, to you, on one camera than on another.

 Buying a new camera is a big decision and it's important to understand that once you buy a few lenses and, maybe, a dedicated flash you’ll find it more difficult to change brands down the track.

 I wish you well with your future photography and hope that you end up purchasing the camera gear and accessories that best meet your own, individual needs.